ayan-coder323/Capstone-Project/README.md

 Each operation has different logic but follows a common interface.
 If we create these objects directly using new everywhere:
 Code becomes long and messy
-Adding anew function means changing multiple files Violates open closed principle
+Adding a new function means changing multiple files Violates open closed principle
 Centralization of object creation means The factory decides which operator/function object to create based on user input.
 Loose Coupling